Celebrating a Champion

 Prayer will.

-Pray first for you to be a woman who fears the Lord and obeys Him.
-Pray for your husband, son, father, or brother to lead and love like Christ.
+Pray first to be a woman who fears the Lord and obeys Him.
+And then pray for him to lead and love like Christ.

 For the husband is the head of the wife as Christ is the head of the church, his body, of which he is the Savior.